Parsifal on Stage

 n other opera houses, unfortunately, there were less imaginative productions by

 producers with little or no insight into the work.
-At Covent Garden, it was said by many that the Terry Hands production, with
+At Covent Garden, it was said by many that the Terry Hands "furry log" production,

 inanity later at the same house, when Bill Bryden set the action as an end-of-term play in a boarding school.